Committees of the Oireachtas: Impact

+Provide a platform for public engagement with policy issues.

+By examining issues in depth and holding public officials to account, committees play a vital role in ensuring that the Oireachtas functions effectively as a check on the executive branch of government.

 Proposed constitutional change 2011

 The Thirtieth Amendment of the Constitution Bill 2011, put to a referendum in October 2011, sought to empower each House to convene (possibly jointly) committees of inquiry, with powers to compel withness statements, and to make findings against citizens.
 The referendum was defeated by 53% to 47%.
 In 2013 a referendum to remove the Seanad proposed extensive changes of committees.
 This was defeated by 51.7% to 48.3%.

+Current Committees of the Oireachtas

+There are 35 Committees in the 34th Dáil as of 30 July 2025: